Great Mosque of Djenne (Djenné)

 Works were directed by local mastermind Ismaila Traoré, head of the local guild of masons.
 The original fundament of the old mosque was used at least partly.
 Works were completed in 1907 or 1909.

 People in Djenné have used to multiculturality – here meet different nations and different ways of life.
-This is the border between the desert nomads and sedentary farmers of Sahel.
-City thrived on trade – and trade requires diplomacy and stability.
+This is the border between the desert nomads and sedentary farmers of the Sahel.
+The city thrived on trade – and trade requires diplomacy and stability.

-Thus – also the white infidels were welcome to visit the unusual mosque.
+Thus – also the white infidels were welcome to visit the unusual Great Mosque of Djenne.

-Elsewhere the adobe mosques have been gradually modernized – with piping, with more and more electrical systems, with modern materials.
-People of Djenné have been conservative (faresighted?) and have left the mosque in its original state.
-Thus today we see here the best, pure example of the specific local architecture – Sudano-Sahelian style.
+Elsewhere the adobe mosques have been gradually modernized – with piping, electrical systems, and modern materials.
+The people of Djenné have been conservative (farsighted?) and have left the mosque in its original state.
+Thus today we see here the best, pure example of the specific local architecture – The Sudano-Sahelian style.

-These eforts have been rewarded – the amazing architecture is admired by tourists and is creating new working places in this poor country.
-There would come more tourists, if not the political instability and warfare…
+These efforts have been rewarded – the amazing architecture is admired by tourists and is creating new working places in this poor country.
+There would come more tourists if not for the political instability and warfare…

-Djenné today is a fast growing city, with more than 30 thousand inhabitants.
-City is poor – without proper sanitation, most people have not attended school.
+Djenné today is a fast-growing city, with more than 30 thousand inhabitants.
+The city is poor – without proper sanitation, most people have not attended school.

 In order to save the mosque, there was build an enormous, 75 by 75 m large and 3 m high platform.
-This platform is accessed by 6 sets of stairs – each stairs are adorned with pinnacles.
-Platform has never been flooded.
+This platform is accessed by 6 sets of stairs – each stair is adorned with pinnacles.
+The platform has never been flooded.

-The open area in the front of mosque earlier was a pond.
-It was filled with earth at the beginning of French colonial period and now is used for the weekly market.
+The open area in the front of the mosque earlier was a pond.
+It was filled with earth at the beginning of the French colonial period and now is used for the weekly market.

 Thus just a mud can be used – but human genius finds a solution even in such a situation!